NIST 800-88 Data

 Sanitization

-Data is destroyed using NIST 800-88 compliant methods.
+Data is destroyed using NIST SP 800-88-aligned methods.
 Software wiping for reusable drives, physical destruction for high-security needs.

 4